lnls-sirius/archiver-installation-scripts/archiver-slac-based/README.md

 ## Storage
 Short term storage should be a ram disk for optmal performance.
-One should use tempfs and specify ther limit size according to the system setup.
+One should use tempfs and specify the size limit according to the system setup.
 /epics-archiver/storage/sts/ as an example:

 Edit the file `/etc/fstab` in order do mount the partitions on boot.
 Remember to backup the original file in case something goes wrong.